 In October 2018, Juul changed its age-verification policies in response to FDA pressure, with employees manually checking drivers licenses against public records for exact matches, rejecting anyone under 21 but also rejecting or deterring many adults.

-On December 20, 2018, Altria acquired a 35% stake in Juul Labs for $12.8 billion, providing Juul employees with a $2 billion bonus.
+On December 20, 2018, Altria acquired a 35% stake in Juul Labs for $12.8 billion, and Juul received a $2 billion bonus to distribute among its 1,500 employees.

-A 2018 study found that "Juul's social media activities were highly correlated with Juul retail sales."
+A 2018 study found that 'Juul's social media activities were highly correlated with Juul retail sales.'

 In 2018, Juul accounted for over 70% of the US e-cigarette market as monitored by Nielsen.

 In late 2018, news reports noted increasing rates of Juul addiction in teenagers, which negatively impacts brain development and relationships.
+Concern was expressed about the lack of vaping cessation treatments for adolescents.

 In January 2019, Juul announced a $10 million advertising campaign for cable television and radio, targeting current adult smokers in an attempt to rebrand Juul as a switching product.